Glossary of technical writing terms

 embedded help

-Documentation that is part of the software.
+Embedded help is documentation that is part of the software.
 Embedded help appears directly on a window, a screen, or a tab.
-It cannot be opened independently from the software.
-See also Help.
+Readers do not click a button or put the pointer on a field to see the help text.
+Embedded help cannot be opened independently from the software.
+Refer also to context-sensitive help.

 embedded index

-An index that is created as part of an electronic document.
+An embedded index is an index that is created as part of an electronic document.
 A technical writer marks index entries in the text, and the software automatically creates locators.

 end matter

-Supplementary information that comes after the primary text in a printed book.
+End matter is information that comes after the primary text in a printed book.
 In the context of software documentation, end matter usually includes appendices, the index and glossary.
-See also front matter.
+Refer also to front matter.

 F top of page